 Spread of the corona virus in New Caledonia

-The inhabitants of New Caledonia are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By August 2nd, 2020, 22 infected persons have been reported in the country, but not yet any deaths.The first confirmed infections were reported on March 20th, 2020, which is the date of the official notification.
+By January 18th, 2021, 44 infected persons have been reported in the country, but not yet any deaths.The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on March 25th with 5 new infected persons.

 |New Caledonia||Ø worldwide|